andrewgreenh/nextjs-caching-talk/README.md

 ## Summary

-- Make as much data loading cached.
+- Make as much data loading cached as possibe
 - Pages will render statically as a result
 - The more dynamic your content is, the more complex your revalidation logic will be